Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-c.md

 ![dulwich-college--11-plus--maths--9999--specimen-paper-c/section-1-question-19-00.png](/assets/dulwich-college--11-plus--maths--9999--specimen-paper-c/section-1-question-19-00.png "dulwich-college--11-plus--maths--9999--specimen-paper-c/section-1-question-19-00.png")

 The captain of the next team in the rankings wears number $11$ and his team mates are given the race numbers from $12$ to $19$.
-The third team gets allotted the race numbers $21$ to $29$, and so on.
+The third team gets allocated the race numbers $21$ to $29$, and so on.

-This process continues until all rides have been given a unique number that identifies them individually, but also identifies which team they are on.
+This process continues until all riders have been given a unique number that identifies them individually, but also identifies which team they are on.

 </div>
 <div class='workings'>